SoulInfernoDE/compile-kernel-from-source/README.md

 # Explanation of the scripts:

-pullukuu
+ksource_semi_auto

 It automates the steps to compile your kernel on ubuntu/debian based systems without tools like ukuu (such as linux mint for example which is what i play around with at the moment) while asking the user some questions interactively

 # Instructions:

-1. Download the pullukuu and signukuu script and make it executable if it's not:
+1. Download the ksource_semi_auto and signukuu script and make it executable if it's not:

-chmod +x pullukuu signukuu
+chmod +x ksource_semi_auto signukuu

 2. execute it:

-./pullukuu
+./ksource_semi_auto

 and if you have secure boot you need to sign your kernel after building and installing it